bit101/quicksettings/README.md

 settings.saveInLocalStorage(name);
 ```

 passing in a unique string to store the panel settings.
 Doing so causes a few things to happen.
 First, QuickSettings will immediatedly check to see if settings have been previously saved under this name.
-If so, they will be loaded and applied to the existing panel.
+If so, they will be loaded and applied to the existing panel, overwriting any values that were just set in the code.
 After that, whenever any changes are made to any controls in the panel, the current state of the panel will be saved in localStorage.
 The ideal place to call this method is after you have added and set up all other controls in the panel.

 ## Managing Controls